Aboriginal and Torres Strait Islander people should be aware that this website contains images, voices and names of people who have passed away.

 Funding provided to Cancer Australia through this measure is targeted at ensuring mainstream cancer care services are culturally safe and accessible, and building the capacity of the Aboriginal and Torres Strait Islander research sector ($38.6 million).

-NOW OPEN: Partnerships for Cancer Research grant program
+Partnerships for Cancer Research grant program

-Cancer Australia has launched the Partnerships for Cancer Research grant program, a new $9.6 million initiative aimed at improving outcomes for Aboriginal and Torres Strait Islander people and building the capacity of the Aboriginal and Torres Strait Islander cancer research sector.
+Cancer Australia has established the Partnerships for Cancer Research grant program, a new $9.6 million initiative aimed at improving outcomes for Aboriginal and Torres Strait Islander people and building the capacity of the Aboriginal and Torres Strait Islander cancer research sector.

 The grant program will facilitate partnerships between organisations that will work together with community to deliver research activities.
 Partnerships can be between Aboriginal and Torres Strait Islander-led organisations and mainstream organisations (including research groups and cancer services), or between two or more Aboriginal and Torres Strait Islander-led organisations.